Loaders and engines

 Template engines

-Lume supports several template engines to render your pages, like Vento, Nunjucks, Pug or Eta.
+Lume supports several template engines to render your pages, such as Vento, Nunjucks, Pug or Eta.
 It's easy to extend this support for more template engines: you only need to create a class implementing the Lume.Engine interface.
 Let's see an example using handlebars:

 import HandlebarsJS from "https://dev.jspm.io/handlebars@4.7.6";